 Pasteurisation, by heating, makes milk safe for consumption.
 We pasteurise by using something called the High Temperature Short Time equipment.
 Using this method the milk is pasteurised very gently which protect its freshness and unique flavour whilst removing potentially harmful bacteria.

 Homogenisation removes the cream layer in milk by mixing the cream particles evenly throughout the milk.
-It’s become popular in Britain since the 1960’s and the onslaught of cheap milk sold in plastic bottles in supermarkets.
+It’s been popular in the UK since the 1960s, mostly driven by a demand from supermarkets for standardised cheap milk.

 Our milk is unhomogenised because we believe that natural food is good food.
 So we leave our milk as close to it’s natural state as we can.
 It means the delicious cream – that’s yummy in coffee or on breakfast cereal – floats to the top.
 If that’s not your thing, shake the carton to mix in the cream.